MFM

 What is the cheapest month to fly to Macau?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights to Macau, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights to Macau, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 What is a good deal for flights to Macau?